-Mainline - The project "Mitigation Schedule" update with a data date of November 25, 2012 reflects a - 5 calendar day variance compared to a +1 day float reflected in the October 25, 2012.
-DTP's schedule shows the Revenue Service Date to be January 7, 2014.
-MWAA completed its schedule review of the schedule update with a data date of November 25, 2012 on January 7, 2013 and "recognized" the schedule update, to include the critical path.
-The WFCY Schedule reflects a -10 calendar day loss to the targeted completion date of December 20, 2012.
-It should be noted that WFCY activities and completion dates are only overlaid on the master mainline schedule and not connected to the mainline critical path or SSCD and does not include systems integration into the mainline system.
-The PMOC remains confident that the project can be completed before the FFGA RSD of December 1, 2014.
+Mainline - The project "Mitigation Schedule" update with a data date of December 25, 2012 reflects a -8 calendar day variance compared to a -5 variance reflected in the November 25, 2012.
+DTP's schedule shows the Revenue Service Date to be January 10, 2014.
+MWAA completed its schedule review of the schedule update with a data date of December 25, 2012 on January 23, 2013 and determined it to be "not accepted."
+MWAA Letter No. 07849 stated that this was "largely due to the incorporation of the unapproved Commissioning and Integration Testing Schedule as a significant portion of the remaining activities" despite MWAA's rejection of that testing schedule.
+MWAA also stated that "DTP also continues to ignore specifications by adding activities, deleting activities, changing relationships, using constraints, and changing durations contrary to...contract requirements."